d-fine/DatalandMCP/README.md

 - Have Python 3.11 or 3.12 installed
 - Have [PDM installed](https://pdm-project.org/latest/) on your machine (In Windows open Command Prompt execute the following command to download PDM: powershell -ExecutionPolicy ByPass -c "irm https://pdm-project.org/install-pdm.py | py -" Restart PC afterwards)
 - Have java installed (if you have attended the d-fine Basic IT training during onboarding you should already have it).
 It is recommended to use the [IntelliJ IdeA Community Edition](https://www.jetbrains.com/idea/download/?section=windows).
+- Have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed (required for running the MCP server with Docker)
 - Have [Visual Studio Code](https://code.visualstudio.com/Download) or [PyCharm Community Edition](https://www.jetbrains.com/pycharm/?msclkid=3f565bed393b11c2a1203379aceeab9a&utm_source=bing&utm_medium=cpc&utm_campaign=EMEA_en_DE_PyCharm_Search&utm_term=python%20coding%20tool&utm_content=python%20coding%20tool) installed.
 - Create a personal account on https://dataland.com and https://test.dataland.com